 Not much remains of L.P.
-Davies’ original 1968 novel, which had the central character brainwashed into believing he was an alien as part of the spy plot.
+Davies’ original novel The Alien (1968), which had the central character brainwashed into believing he was an alien as part of the spy plot.
 The altogether different story spun out of the material is tight and effectively wound, being far more darkly internal in psychology, preoccupied as it is with questions of identity.
 Michael Sarrazin gives one of his typical unassumingly bland performances but George Peppard sweeps the film up magnificently with a cold, ruthless menace – now that’s the character one would have liked to have seen as the hero of a tv series.

 The plot of the surgically-altered accident survivor caught up in spy games was also used in the obscure but interesting British sf film Who?
 (1974).
 Indeed, The Groundstar Conspiracy was one of several films that came out in the 1960s concerning themselves with brainwashing and the erasure of identity – others included The Manchurian Candidate (1962), The Mind Benders (1962), The Face of Another (1966), The Mind Snatchers (1972) and tv’s The Prisoner.